sparkcrafted/igs-analysis-baltimore/README.md

 # Inclusive Growth Score (IGS) Analysis — Baltimore & Peer Cities
+Comparative data analysis of inclusive growth across Baltimore and peer majority-Black U.S. cities using Mastercard IGS and Census data (2017–2024).

 This ongoing project examines patterns of economic and social inclusion across **Baltimore City** and a set of **peer majority-Black cities** using Mastercard’s **Inclusive Growth Score (IGS)** data (2017–2024) and U.S. Census demographic data (2020–2024).
 It serves as a working research environment supporting broader findings on inclusive growth, public investment, and neighborhood transformation.

 ---